hth313/OS4/doc/reference.rst

 These error routines are the same as found in the Extended functions module and later 41CX.
 They are provided in OS4 as they do not exist in 41C and 41CV.
-Thus, if you rely on OS4 they are now available to all HP-41 variants.
+Thus, if you rely on OS4 they are now available on all HP-41 variants.

 **displayError**